cncf/tag-security/zero-trust-whitepaper/README.md

 ### Markdown

-The living CNZTWP is maintained in [markdown][whitepaper-md] and all updates will be made in markdown.
+The living CNZTWP is maintained in [markdown][whitepaper-v1-md] and all updates will be made in markdown.

 ### Contributing updates